phivk/gradu.al/content/sessions/current/animal-work.md

 panoptoRecordingID: ''

 ---
-Gabrielle will do some animal work.
+Gabrielle will do some animal work we all know and love.